dvanetten03/udacity-movie-trailer/README.md

 I use Python 2.7 for my programming, so you'll at least need that.
 You can download here:  https://www.python.org/downloads/

 #### Deployment
-The source code files needed for this program to runn will need to be cloned from Github (dvanetten03/udacity-movie-trailer ) or downloaded and kept in the same directory to ensure the code runs correctly.
+The source code files needed for this program to run will need to be cloned from Github (dvanetten03/udacity-movie-trailer ) or downloaded and kept in the same directory to ensure the code runs correctly.

     * Open Terminal on a Mac (or Command Prompt on Windows)